ProjectMOSAIC/mosaic/cran-comments.md

 ## Downstream dependencies

-I've informed all of the maintainers and checked with devtools::revdep_check().
+updated versions of fastR and mosaicData are being submitted in conjunction with this release.

-FDRreg doesn't install in revdep_check(), but does when I install manually.
+FDRreg doesn't install in revdep_check() and hasn't been updated on CRAN in over 18 months, but my previously installed version appears to work.
+(The package only has two functions and the examples for each run with the new version of this package installed.)

-In userfriendlyscience, there appears to be an error passing unknown arguments to a ggplot2 geom (Error: Unknown parameters: size)  This does not appear to be related to the mosaic package.
+In userfriendlyscience, there appears to be errors related to ggplot2.
+The maintainer has been notified by Hadley.
+There do not appear to be mosaic-related issues.